Updated: Apr 25

 Gold plating is a method of covering another type of metal (base metal) with a very thin film of pure gold by electroplating it.
 There is usually around 0.5 - 6 microns of gold on plated jewellery, which is in fact an ultra thin layer!
-The main downside of plated jewellery is that the gold finish won’t last – sometimes just weeks – and can chip, fade and tarnish easily.
+The main downside of plated jewellery is that the gold finish won’t last - it can chip, fade and tarnish easily.
 Sometimes all it takes is a finger swipe once or twice to remove the gold.
-Often, however, even brand new plated items are not made well enough to pass for solid gold items, which makes them look fake and reduce their lifespan even more.
-The gold on plated items is in fact so little, that it is immeasurable, making gold plated jewellery virtually worthless.
-As a result, plated items are usually the most affordable (some brands, however, may charge you nearly as much for gold plated jewellery as other brands charge for solid gold jewellery).
-Importantly, while it is very cheap to make, it is still not free for customers to buy.
-However, such jewellery will have to be thrown away very soon because its appearance becomes inappropriate soon.
+Often, even brand new gold plated jewellery is not made well enough to pass for solid gold, which makes it look fake.
+The gold on plated items is so little, it is virtually worthless.
+As a result, gold plated jewellery is usually the most affordable (some brands, however, may charge you nearly as much for gold plated jewellery as other brands charge for solid gold jewellery).
+So, while it is very cheap to make, it is still not free for customers to buy.
+However, gold plated jewellery will have to be thrown away very soon because its appearance will become inappropriate.
 Generally, because of its very limited lifespan gold plated jewellery cannot be considered a wise investment.
 Additionally, it creates a lot of unnecessary waste for the planet.

 Gold-filled jewellery is jewellery composed of a solid layer of gold (typically constituting at least 5% of the item's total weight) mechanically bonded to a base metal.
 The related terms rolled gold plate and gold overlay may be used if the layer of gold constitutes less than 5% of the item's weight.
 Most high quality gold-filled pieces have the same appearance as high karat gold, and gold-filled items, even with daily wear, can last 10 to 30 years, but the layer of gold will eventually wear off exposing the metal underneath.
 Gold-filled jewellery may sound like a good idea but in fact it can be so pricey that for slightly more one could afford a solid gold piece.
 Gold-filled jewellery doesn't last forever, can't be passed on to new generations or remade into new jewellery, so eventually it will drop its value to 0 and end up like gold plated jewellery on a landfill.